csjunxu/Efficient-Transformers-in-Vision/README.md

-# Efficient-Transformers-in-Vision
+# Efficient-Transformers-in-Vision: A Survey

-Recent Efficient Transformers for Computer Vision.
+A detailed survey focus on recent efficient transformers for mainstream computer vision tasks.

 Welcome to comment/contribute!

 Keep updated.